 Candidates spend an average 5 - 6 months of combined study and preparation of the above before sitting for the proctored qualifying examination.

 QUALIFYING EXAMINATION - Successful completion of a NICEP certification program requires that each candidate score a minimum of 70% on a proctored closed book examination.
 The qualifying exam is very challenging, worded in such a way that the student must have a competent grasp of the subject matter.
 When necessary there is a $10 retest fee.
 No qualifying exam shall be given more than three times.
-Candidates have one year from their enrollment to complete the program.
+The NICEP does NOT provide practice exams or sample questions.

 MAINTAINING A NICEP CERTIFICATIONCertificants must renew their use of the NICEP certification(s) on each anniversary of their effective NICEP award date based on the NICEP’s most current qualifications.
 The ongoing use of a NICEP certification is subject to three criteria: